College Housing Selection Guide

 and sign the housing agreement

-- Priority Deadline Due March 9
+- Priority Deadline Due TBD

 - Verify your roommate group using the housing portal.